 The “tactical cloud”

 Concerning air operations, the focus of FCAS, the most vehement promoter of the cloud has been retired Lieutenant General David Deptula, member of the planning team for Desert Storm, inventor of the Effects-Based Operations concept and tireless advocate for air power at the head of the Mitchell Institute.
 In 2013, he set forth the notion of the “combat cloud” as an “ISR/Strike/Manoeuvre/Sustainment complex with the potential to usher in an entirely different architecture for the conduct of war”.
-Deptula considered this cloud to be the driver not only of air power but also of cross-domain synergy, which has been the mantra of American operational concepts for the past 10 years.“Deptula: ‘Combat cloud’ is ‘new face of long-range strike’”, Armed Forces Journal, September 18, 2013.
+Deptula considered this cloud to be the driver not only of air power but also of cross-domain synergy, which has been the mantra of American operational concepts for the past 10 years.

 The tactical cloud, a new expression of the vision behind the Network Centric Warfare concept